vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 When there are more than one independent variables, the equation becomes:<br>
 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/c9f8ec14-ca79-423a-82b4-3f5b86c27a09)

-# Example code using gradient descent with the numerical gradient
+# Example code using numerical gradient
 ~~~python
 import numpy as np
 import matplotlib.pyplot as plt